bren007pie/NPC_Racer/docs/NPC_Racer_Code_Doc.md

 - Excel uses text parser with string to column convert with `=MID($A2,B$1,1)` converter to select a character.
 - If empty spaces are the path use find and replace to replace empty space ` ` with `.`.

+#### Maze class
+- for now maze class will read from a file, future work you can make empty maze constructor and add elements to it.
+- Much like the matrix file we'll be using flattened 2D arrays but with with only need for bool version of the bitmap and char version.
+- All the operations will happen on the bitmap version for speed but for any printouts the char map will be used.
+- We'll use iterators to point to the starting and ending destination.
+- May be helpful to compute adjacency map that states which directions we can go for movement in some encoding (e.g. at each location store a string comprised of `L`, `R`, `U`, `D` denoting which way you can move.

 ### Testing